harutofun/haruto.fun/README.md

-# website
+# haruto.fun
- my website codes and stuff to save yay
+ project inside blogger for a website that contains multiple games inside.